 A: Yes.
 Last summer, when the Biden administration issued an emergency waiver, E15 saved drivers up to nearly a dollar per gallon at the pump in some areas, with savings averaging to \$0.16 per gallon across the country.
-That's why we're asking Congress to push EPA to take action before June 1, 2023-an emergency waiver would allow E15 to keep contributing to lower prices for American consumers.
+This year's emergency waiver will allow E15 to keep contributing to lower prices for American consumers.